 I had just decided to walk to the shops, when I got a call from Dave from the RAC, who had seen my call come up for dispatch.
 He had recognised the potential problem, and was able to help me discover that actually there is a mini key in that fob thing, and talk me through the next steps.
 I was so relieved when my car opened and worked.
 Dave also told me that parking the car next to strong wifi or other electronic signals can interfere with the signal of the keyless fob.
 So if this even happens to you, it may not be the battery or any other strange issue!

 I am very impressed by Dave, who was proactive, thoughtful and thought outside the box!
-Dave's initiative, saved the RAC a call-out and me a few hours of mild worry and inconvenience.
+Dave's initiative saved the RAC a call-out and me a few hours of mild worry and inconvenience.
 And as a bonus, I now know what to do if this happens again – I am an empowered customer.
-Thank you, Dave; also for not making me feel stupid not knowing that was a little key inside the fob.
+Thank you, Dave; also for not making me feel stupid about not knowing that there was a little key inside the fob.

 RAC Member – Bettina Pickering